 Stories of the successes and innovations made possible by the generosity of the Newberry’s donors.

-This story is part of the Newberry’s Donor Digest, Winter 2020.
-In this newsletter the Newberry shares with its donors exciting stories of the success and innovation made possible by their generosity.
+This story is part of the Newberry’s Donor Digest, Summer 2022.
+In this newsletter, we share with donors exciting stories of the work made possible by their generosity.
 Learn more about supporting the library and its programs.